torvalds/linux/Documentation/gpu/drm-uapi.rst

 for the same thing co-existing.
 If we add a few more complete mistakes into the mix every year it would be entirely unmanageable.

-.. _drm_render_node:
+.. _drm_render_yesde:

-Render nodes
+Render yesdes
 ============

 DRM core provides multiple character-devices for user-space to use.
 Depending on which device is opened, user-space can perform a different set of operations (mainly ioctls).
-The primary node is always created and called card<num>.
-Additionally, a currently unused control node, called controlD<num> is also created.
-The primary node provides all legacy operations and historically was the only interface used by userspace.
-With KMS, the control node was introduced.
-However, the planned KMS control interface has never been written and so the control node stays unused to date.
+The primary yesde is always created and called card<num>.
+Additionally, a currently unused control yesde, called controlD<num> is also created.
+The primary yesde provides all legacy operations and historically was the only interface used by userspace.
+With KMS, the control yesde was introduced.
+However, the planned KMS control interface has never been written and so the control yesde stays unused to date.

-With the increased use of offscreen renderers and GPGPU applications, clients no longer require running compositors or graphics servers to make use of a GPU.
+With the increased use of offscreen renderers and GPGPU applications, clients yes longer require running compositors or graphics servers to make use of a GPU.
 But the DRM API required unprivileged clients to authenticate to a DRM-Master prior to getting GPU access.
-To avoid this step and to grant clients GPU access without authenticating, render nodes were introduced.
-Render nodes solely serve render clients, that is, no modesetting or privileged ioctls can be issued on render nodes.
+To avoid this step and to grant clients GPU access without authenticating, render yesdes were introduced.
+Render yesdes solely serve render clients, that is, yes modesetting or privileged ioctls can be issued on render yesdes.
-Only non-global rendering commands are allowed.
-If a driver supports render nodes, it must advertise it via the DRIVER_RENDER DRM driver capability.
-If not supported, the primary node must be used for render clients together with the legacy drmAuth authentication procedure.
+Only yesn-global rendering commands are allowed.
+If a driver supports render yesdes, it must advertise it via the DRIVER_RENDER DRM driver capability.
+If yest supported, the primary yesde must be used for render clients together with the legacy drmAuth authentication procedure.

-If a driver advertises render node support, DRM core will create a separate render node called renderD<num>.
-There will be one render node per device.
-No ioctls except PRIME-related ioctls will be allowed on this node.
+If a driver advertises render yesde support, DRM core will create a separate render yesde called renderD<num>.
+There will be one render yesde per device.
+No ioctls except PRIME-related ioctls will be allowed on this yesde.
 Especially GEM_OPEN will be explicitly prohibited.
-Render nodes are designed to avoid the buffer-leaks, which occur if clients guess the flink names or mmap offsets on the legacy interface.
+Render yesdes are designed to avoid the buffer-leaks, which occur if clients guess the flink names or mmap offsets on the legacy interface.
 Additionally to this basic interface, drivers must mark their driver-dependent render-only ioctls as DRM_RENDER_ALLOW so render clients can use them.
-Driver authors must be careful not to allow any privileged ioctls on render nodes.
+Driver authors must be careful yest to allow any privileged ioctls on render yesdes.

-With render nodes, user-space can now control access to the render node via basic file-system access-modes.
-A running graphics server which authenticates clients on the privileged primary/legacy node is no longer required.
-Instead, a client can open the render node and is immediately granted GPU access.
+With render yesdes, user-space can yesw control access to the render yesde via basic file-system access-modes.
+A running graphics server which authenticates clients on the privileged primary/legacy yesde is yes longer required.
+Instead, a client can open the render yesde and is immediately granted GPU access.
 Communication between clients (or servers) is done via PRIME.
-FLINK from render node to legacy node is not supported.
-New clients must not use the insecure FLINK interface.
+FLINK from render yesde to legacy yesde is yest supported.
+New clients must yest use the insecure FLINK interface.

-Besides dropping all modeset/global ioctls, render nodes also drop the DRM-Master concept.
-There is no reason to associate render clients with a DRM-Master as they are independent of any graphics server.
+Besides dropping all modeset/global ioctls, render yesdes also drop the DRM-Master concept.
+There is yes reason to associate render clients with a DRM-Master as they are independent of any graphics server.
 Besides, they must work without any running master, anyway.
-Drivers must be able to run without a master object if they support render nodes.
-If, on the other hand, a driver requires shared state between clients which is visible to user-space and accessible beyond open-file boundaries, they cannot support render nodes.
+Drivers must be able to run without a master object if they support render yesdes.
+If, on the other hand, a driver requires shared state between clients which is visible to user-space and accessible beyond open-file boundaries, they canyest support render yesdes.

 .. _drm_driver_ioctl: